maxharlow/csvmatch/README.md

     pip install csvmatch

 Get an error saying 'command not found'?
-Sometimes `pip` has a different name -- try typing `pip3` or `pip2` instead.
+Sometimes `pip` has a different name -- try typing `pip3` instead.
 If you get an error saying 'permission denied', try prepending `sudo`.

 Usage
 -----